 History

 The EFRC program commenced in 2009; 46 Centers were selected based on scientific peer review and funded at $2-5 million per year for a five-year initial award period.
 Altogether, the DOE Office of Science invested $777 million in the first five years, of which $277 million were from one-time American Recovery and Reinvestment Act (ARRA) funds.
 An open recompetition of the program in 2014 resulted in four-year awards to 32 centers, 22 of which are renewals of existing EFRCs and 10 of which are new EFRCs for an additional investment of $400 million.
 In 2016, DOE added 4 new four-year centers to accelerate the scientific breakthroughs needed to support the Department’s environmental management and nuclear cleanup mission for an investment of $40 million.
-An open recompetition in 2018 resulted in 42 awards for an anticipated total of $380 million: 11 two-year extensions of existing EFRCs, 9 four-year renewals of existing EFRCs, and 22 four-year awards for new EFRCs.
-A targeted competition in environmental management, microelectronics, polymer upcycling, and quantum information science in 2020 resulted in 10 awards for an anticipated total of $100 million: 2 two-year extensions of existing EFRCs, 2 four-year renewals of existing EFRCs, and 6 four-year awards for new EFRCs.
-The 2022 recompetition targeted clean energy sciences, transformative manufacturing, microelectronics, polymer upcycling, carbon dioxide reduction, and quantum information science.
+An open recompetition in 2018 resulted in 42 awards for a total of $380 million: 11 two-year extensions of existing EFRCs, 9 four-year renewals of existing EFRCs, and 22 four-year awards for new EFRCs.
+A targeted competition in environmental management, microelectronics, polymer upcycling, and quantum information science in 2020 resulted in 10 awards for a total of $100 million: 2 two-year extensions of existing EFRCs, 2 four-year renewals of existing EFRCs, and 6 four-year awards for new EFRCs.
+The 2022 recompetition targeted advanced manufacturing, energy storage, environmental management, hydrogen, microelectronics, nuclear, quantum information science, separations, solar, and the subsurface.
 16 new four-year centers, 17 four-year renewal, and 10 two-year extension awards to existing centers were made for an anticipated total of $420 million.
-The 53 non-renewing EFRCs appear in the History pages.
+In 2024, a targeted competition in advanced manufacturing, including polymers and co-design of materials and processes to revolutionize fabrication science for microelectronics and quantum information science, and environmental management of nuclear waste tanks resulted in 10 awards for an anticipated total of $118 million: 3 two-year extensions of existing EFRCs, 5 four-year renewals of existing EFRCs, and 3 four-year awards for new EFRCs.
+The 63 non-renewing EFRCs appear in the History pages.

 Years Lead Institution Director(s) Center Name